 Understanding Apache Storm and the data model

-Understanding advanced Storm topics like Spouts, Bolts, Stream Groupings, Topology, and its lifecycle and learning about guaranteed message processing
+Understanding advanced Storm topics like Spouts, Bolts, Stream Groupings and Topology and its life cycle and learning about guaranteed message processing

 Understanding of Trident spouts and its different types, various Trident spout interface and components, familiarizing with Trident filter, aggregator and functions and a practical and hands-on use case on solving call log problem using Storm Trident

-Various components, classes and interfaces in Storm like, Base Rich Bolt Class, i RichBolt Interface, i RichSpout Interface, Base Rich Spout Class and various methodologies of working with them
+Various components, classes and interfaces in Storm like, Base Rich Bolt Class, i RichBolt Interface, i RichSpout Interface and Base Rich Spout class and the various methodologies of working with them

-Understanding Cassandra, its core concepts, its strengths and deployment
+Understanding Cassandra, its core concepts and its strengths and deployment

-Twitter Boot Stripping, detailed understanding of Boot Stripping, concepts of Storm, Storm development environment
+Twitter Boot Stripping, detailed understanding of Boot Stripping, concepts of Storm and Storm development environment

 Project 1: Movie Recommendation